antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 > **NOTE** : in a real world scenario this would be called a **Threat-Informed Defence** where company's look for what current adversary groups are up to before an attack takes place.
 Making their company a less attractive target.

+---
+## ⛓️ The Cyber Kill Chain

+This is a framework used to identify and prevent cyberattacks.
+The idea is that an attacker must go through every stage to reach their goal.
+There are 7 different stages:

+- **Reconnaissance**: Researching and identifying targets.

+- **Weaponization**: Creating a malicious payload (e.g, a virus attached to a document).

+- **Delivery**: Sending the payload to the victim (e.g, via spearphishing emails).

+- **Exploitation**: The code executes on the victim's system, often through a software vulnerability.

+- **Installation**: The malware installs a permanent "backdoor" to maintain access (Persistence).

+- **Command & Control (C2)**: The infected host opens a channel to the attacker's server to receive instructions.

+- **Actions on Objectives**: The final goal, such as data exfiltration (theft) or encryption.

 ## APT28 Adversary Playbook

 Based on the **ATT&CK NAVIGATOR** analysis for APT28, I mapped the likely path they would use to go through E-Corp's network so protective measures are in place before waiting for an alert.